zying0827/LSV-PA/lsv_fall_2021/pa2/README.md

 Write a procedure in ABC that decides whether each circuit PO `f(X)` is or-bi-decomposable.
 Integrate this procedure into ABC, so that after reading in a circuit by the command `read`, running the command `lsv_or_bidec` would invoke your code.
 A function `f(X)` is or-decomposable under a variable partition of its support `X = { XA | XB | XC }` if `f` can be written as `f(X)=fA(XA,XC)+fB(XB,XC)`
+Your goal is to find a non-trival variable partition such that `f` is or-bi-decomposable under this variable partition.
 You can refer to [README.pdf](./README.pdf) or [the paper](https://ieeexplore.ieee.org/document/4555896) for further details.

 The format of your printing message is as follows.